uktrade/great-cms/pull_request_template.md

 ### Housekeeping

- - [ ] Added any new environment variables to Vault.
+ - [ ] Added all new environment variables to Vault.
  - [ ] Cleaned up old feature flags
  - [ ] Upgraded any vulnerable dependencies.
  - [ ] I have updated security dependencies